 A National Interest Waiver (NIW) petition falls in the employment-based, or so-called “second-preference (EB-2)” immigration category.

-National Interest Waiver (NIW) is a provision, which lets EB-2 green card applicants skip the intensive PERM Labour Certification process, cutting down their green card wait time by significant amounts.
+National Interest Waiver (NIW) is a provision, which lets EB-2 green card applicants skip the intensive PERM Labor Certification process, cutting down their green card wait time by significant amounts.

 NIWs are usually granted to those who have exceptional ability (details provided later in the guide) and whose employment in the United States would greatly benefit the U.S. nation.